-the sample to first marriages in the calculations of z(c) and b(c) for a number of reasons.
+We limit our sample to couples whose burial dates are known to ensure that we do not attribute childlessness to couples that migrated out of the parish.
+As mentioned above, we also restrict the sample to first marriages in the calculations of z(c) and b(c) for a number of reasons.
 First, we want to avoid double counting of mothers and fathers who may have been childless in the second marriage but not the first.
 Second, we want to eliminate age effects on sterility in second marriages since the average age of women in second marriages was substantially higher: the intervals between first and second marriages for women were 43.7 months across the period (Wrigley et al., 1997, p.
 172).
 There is also a lot of uncertainty about the marriage order of many people in our dataset since we cannot know whether an individual who migrated into a parish was married previously.
 The data often only state that the marriage order was greater than or equal to the first or greater than or equal to the second.

 Finally, Wrigley et al. (1997) argue that it is impossible to know the precise rates of remarriage from family reconstitution data because second marriages can only be identified by linking to a birth record.
 Thus, the differential propensity to link different types of individuals leads to bachelor/spinster marriages being overrepresented and the other marriage types being underrepresented (Wrigley et al., 1997, p.
 164).
-However, it is impossible to correct for this without a full census of the population with marriage orders, which does not exist for our data.
+It is impossible to correct for this without a full census of the population with marriage orders, which does not exist for our data.
 To test the prevalence of remarriage across the social groups, we assume that the marriage order was the lowest possible order listed, i.e. we assume that in-migrants' marriages were first marriages, and look at the mean marriage order of men and women across our occupational groups (see Table B.4).
 Although men have higher marriage orders than women, the mean marriage order is very stable across the occupational groups and is unlikely to affect our results for calculating z(c) or b(c).

 Table A.3 shows that out of 14,730 women in the sample, 15 per cent remained childless.
-This is a very high number compared to the usual estimations of natural sterility,5 but below the childlessness rate of the nobles reported in Hollingsworth (1965).
+This is a very high number compared to the usual estimations of natural sterility,7 but below the childlessness rate of the nobles reported in Hollingsworth (1965).

-Specification (2) in Table 1 shows the results from the Cox proportional hazard model estimating the risk of a married couple having a first child.
-A social gradient is again clear with richer social groups having significantly lower risks of a first birth, which implies higher rates of childlessness.6
+Specification (2) in Table 1 shows the results from the Cox proportional hazard model estimating the risk of a married couple having a first child using the husband's occupation to determine the social group.
+A social gradient is again clear with richer social groups having significantly